-We operate in two principal operating segments, vinyls and olefins.
 We are highly integrated along our olefins product chain with significant downstream integration into polyethylene and styrene monomer.
-We are also a highly integrated global producer of vinyls with substantial downstream integration into polyvinyl chloride ("PVC") building products.
+We are also a highly integrated global producer of vinyls with substantial downstream integration into polyvinyl chloride (PVC) building products.

-Through Westlake Chemical OpCo3 facilities in Lake Charles and Calvert City, we produce most of the ethylene required to produce our polyethylene and styrene, although we do acquire ethylene from third parties to support a portion of our vinyls segment.
+Through Westlake Chemical OpCo2 facilities in Lake Charles and Calvert City, we produce most of the ethylene required to produce our polyethylene and styrene, although we do acquire ethylene from third parties to support a portion of our vinyls segment.
 Ethylene can be produced from either petroleum liquid feedstocks, such as naphtha, condensates and gas oils, or from natural gas liquid feedstocks, such as ethane, propane and butane.
 Both of OpCo's Lake Charles ethylene plants use ethane as the primary feedstock.
 Other purchased materials include butene and hexene, which are used to manufacture polyethylene, and benzene for the manufacturing of styrene.

-Total weight of production in 2020 was 19.45MM tons.
+Total weight of production in 2021 was 21.68 MM tons.

-301-2: RECYCLED INPUT MATERIALS USED
+301-2: Recycled Input Materials Used